laroche/tastyworks-pnl/README.md

    - Verlustverrechnungstöpfe für Aktien, Sonstiges, Termingeschäfte.
 Berechnung der zu zahlenden Steuer.
 - Statistics:
    - Options
-      - Yearly summary of short options should output data for Puts and Calls separately.
+      - Done: Yearly summary of short options should output data for Puts and Calls separately.
 (FIFO is enough.)
       - Add DIT (Days In Trade), average days in trade
+      - Compute actual premium per day over the DITs.
+Graph all sold options over all days in the year to show distribution of sold premium over the course of the year.
-      - Sold premium is already summed up, also premium kept as gains.
+      - Done: Sold premium is already summed up, also premium kept as gains.
 Also calculate average premium by day.
       - number of winning trades (total and percentage), average gains
    - Statistics for stocks/options combined for the same symbol
    - Specify non-realised gains to know how much tax needs to be paid for current net total.